Welcome

 SQE1 Syllabus

-For SQE1, you need to demonstrate practical knowledge of the rules surrounding company names and registered offices.
-This includes understanding the formalities required during incorporation and the ongoing compliance obligations.
-You should be prepared to identify correct procedures and potential breaches in scenarios involving trading names and registered office requirements.
+For SQE1, you are required to demonstrate practical knowledge of the rules surrounding company names and registered offices, including the formalities required during incorporation and ongoing compliance obligations, and to identify correct procedures and potential breaches in scenarios involving trading names and registered office requirements, with a focus on the following syllabus points:

 • the distinction between a registered company name and a trading name